50th anniversary of former PM Harold Holt's disappearance

+He went missing while swimming off Cheviot Beach in Melbourne in 1967 and was never seen again.
+On the anniversary (17th Dec)of his disappearance, his political successors agree there's more to his legacy than his mysterious disappearance.

-An undated image from the home movies of former prime minister Harold Holt.
-Source: AAP
+Undated image from the home movies of former prime minister Harold Holt Source: AAP

 Source: SBS